micmejia/bible-dump/NKJV/Hebrews/Heb 2.md

 But one testified in a certain place, saying: "What is man that You are mindful of him, Or the son of man that You take care of him?

 ###### 7
-You have made him [^d]a little lower than the angels; You have crowned him with glory and honor, [^e]And set him over the works of Your hands.
+You have made him a little lower than the angels; You have crowned him with glory and honor, And set him over the works of Your hands.

 ###### 8
 You have put all things in subjection under his feet."
 For in that He put all in subjection under him, He left nothing _that is_ not put under him.
 But now we do not yet see all things put under him.

 ###### 9
-But we see Jesus, who was made [^f]a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone. ## Bringing Many Sons to Glory
+But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone. ## Bringing Many Sons to Glory

 ###### 10
 For it was fitting for Him, for whom _are_ all things and by whom _are_ all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.

 ###### 11
-For both He who [^g]sanctifies and those who are being sanctified _are_ all of one, for which reason He is not ashamed to call them brethren,
+For both He who sanctifies and those who are being sanctified _are_ all of one, for which reason He is not ashamed to call them brethren,

 ###### 12
 saying: "I will declare Your name to My brethren; In the midst of the assembly I will sing praise to You."